yilingu0094/yilingu0094.github.io/_pages/publications.md

 3. <span style="color:DarkGoldenRod">Normal Map (Main Direction)</span>: Especially for nonsmooth case, we introduce normal mapping to offer a normal map-based method to resolve the biasedness of some stochastic proximal methods like prox-SGDA and to measure the convergence of these methods by converting the expectation of the natural residual into a normal mapped one.

-**Normal Map-based Method:** Given proximity is a <span style="color:DarkGoldenRod">nonlinear</span> operator, the unbiasedness of the randome gradient in stochastic proximal methods would be lost.
-Take the proximal Gradient Descent Ascent (prox-SGDA) as an example,
+**Normal Map-based Method:** Given proximity is a <span style="color:DarkGoldenRod">nonlinear</span> operator, the unbiasedness of the random gradient in stochastic proximal methods would be lost.
+Consider the proximal Stochastic Gradient Descent Ascent (prox-SGDA),

 $$
 \begin{align}